-- interviews with the member, their family and staff and case manager or community-based case manager; - through review of critical incident reports by HHS and member's case manager or community-based case manager on a daily basis; - HHS and case manager or community-based case manager review of written documentation authored by provider staff; - through the annual review activities associated with the provider Self-Assessment process; - -and by reports from any interested party (complaints).
+- interviews with the member, their family and staff and case manager, integrated health home coordinator, or community-based case manager;

+- through review of critical incident reports by DHS and member's case manager, integrated health home coordinator, or community-based case manager on a daily basis;

+- DHS and case manager, integrated health home coordinator, or community-based case manager review of written documentation authored by provider staff;

+- through the annual review activities associated with the provider Self-Assessment process; -and by reports from any interested party (complaints).

 Reviews may include desk reviews where the department requests member's records to be reviewed or onsite where the department or department designee goes onsite to review documentation.
-One hundred percent of waiver providers are reviewed at least once every five years to ensure that the HHS policy for each type of agency identified restraint is observed and member rights are safeguarded.
-If it is found that a waiver provider is not observing HHS policy or ensuring a member's rights, adverse action is taken by Iowa Medicaid, which may include sanction, termination, required corrective action, etc.
+One hundred percent of waiver providers are reviewed at least once every five years to ensure that the DHS policy for each type of agency identified restraint is observed and member rights are safeguarded.
+If it is found that a waiver provider is not observing DHS policy or ensuring a member's rights, adverse action is taken by the IME, which may include sanction, termination, required corrective action, etc.

-The member's case manager or community-based case manager is responsible to monitor individual plans of care including the use of restraints and behavioral interventions.
+The member's case manager, integrated health home coordinator, or community-based case manager is responsible to monitor individual plans of care including the use of restraints and behavioral interventions.